-The Sage Titanium range features various cross and trail bikes and hardtail mountain bikes designed with more aggressive geometry than usual, with slacker head angles and excessive fork travel.
+The Sage Titanium range features a various cross and trail bikes and hardtail mountain bikes designed with more aggressive geometry than usual, with slacker head angles and excessive fork travel.

 The frames are built by Lysnkey Manufacturing and generally cost considerably more than most alloy or carbon cross bikes but last much longer.